 Inman Park, Atlanta's First Residential Neighborhood, Is Still On The Rise

-A resident's zip code reveals more than meets the eye.
-And where you choose to live in Atlanta's network of historic squares and quirky communities is not just telling; it’s meaningful–a point of pride.
+In Atlanta, a resident's zip code reveals more than meets the eye.
+Where you choose to live in this network of historic squares and quirky communities is meaningful—a point of pride.

 Connected now more than ever before, Atlanta's in-town neighborhoods are the intersection of perseverance and progression.
 Cruise down North Highland in the heart of Inman Park and the tug of war between preservation, reinvention, and development couldn't be clearer.
 Victorian homes and historic storefronts have found friends in new-age restaurants and apartment buildings that seem to have risen overnight.
 But that mix of aged brick, Victorian grace, and modern sheen melds together with a sense of inclusiveness that's reflective of its residents and visitors.